danielmoi/react-clickout/README.md

 ## Usage
 `react-clickout` returns a Higher Order Component that wraps a provided component with the ability to detect a `click` event outside of that component.

 Such a "`clickout`" event will call the wrapped component's `handleClickout` method.
+(Note the character casing.)

 See the test suite for more detailed example usage.